 - PCIe 3.0 capability

 Now, for the Ryzen processor architecture itself.
 AMD says that its goals with Ryzen were “maximum data throughput and instruction execution plus high bandwidth, low latency cache-memory support for optimal compute efficiency.”
-So, know that all Ryzen processors will enjoy these same traits:
+So, take solace in the fact that all Ryzen processors enjoy these same traits:

 - Two threads per core